 Chair(s): Ken Jordan and Greg Brueland - Assist with various set-up projects onsite and in the operations compound.
 Some project assistance needed prior to tournament week.
 Help place fencing for crowd control and light construction work as needed.
 Position requires walking, standing, heavy lifting and familiarity with common hand tools.
 Help needed late March through late April.

 Chair(s): Gilbert Cruz and Ed Earl - Using a computer or iPad scanning barcodes to check volunteers in and out for their shifts.
 Periods of non-activity due to volunteers shift schedules.
 Oversee all volunteer food presentation and distribution.
 Keep the volunteer tent clean, organized and inviting.
 Create and maintain a volunteer registration process.
 Must be energetic and very friendly.
 Help distribute volunteers’ badges and uniforms 3 to 4 weeks prior to tournament.
 Standing for long periods of time and heavy lifting required.

 Chair(s): Stefanie Elsesser and Chuck Rosales - This committee will walk 18 holes inside the ropes with the professional golfers.
-Volunteers will carry a handheld computer device (Symbol) and input stroke, scoring and statistical information.
+Volunteers will carry a handheld smart phone with PGA Scoring software and input stroke, scoring and statistical information.
 Scorers will also have constant voice communication with PGA TOUR staff.
 Volunteers must have knowledge of golf.
-Training is mandatory, they will attend walking scorer and laser training.
+Training is mandatory, will attend walking scorer and laser training.
 Scorers will participate in one Laser shift.
 Wednesday is required for ALL walking scorer volunteers.